Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ## Create AzDevOps PAT

-In this task, you will create a Personal Access Token (PAT) in Azure DevOps and integrate into our codebase.
+In this task, you will create a Personal Access Token (PAT) in Azure DevOps and integrate it into our codebase.
 This integration is essential for testing advanced security functionalities later in the lab.

 1. Click on **User settings (1)** and select **Personal access tokens (2)**.